redon-n-roy/whatsapp-clone/README.md

 --->Share images in chat.

---->Update and delete DP for each room.
+--->Update and delete DP for each room only by its admin.

+--->Rooms can be deleted only by its admin

 --->Shared images and DP can be viewed using lightbox.